tud-hri/joan/docs/modules-experimentmanager.md

 - add conditions to the experiment,
 - select the conditions you actually want to run in your experiment,
 - set the order of the conditions, and
-- customize each transition between conditions (such as respawning cars and traffic)
+- customize each transition between conditions (such as respawning cars and traffic).

-The Experiment Manager has two main components: __conditions__ and __transitions__.
+The Experiment Manager has two main components: __conditions__ and __transitions__ between the conditions.
 We will describe how to use them below.

 ---